Zones of Sovereignty and Exception: United States Jurisdictional Regimes through the Law of the Sea Conventions

 During my sabbatical in Spring, 2016, I worked on this book while a Visiting Scholar at the Center for the Study of Law & Society at the School of Law, University of California-Berkeley.

-Daniel S. Margolies, Umut Özsu, Maïa Pal, and Ntina Tzouvala, eds., Empires, Standards, and Exceptions: Legal Histories of Extraterritoriality
+Daniel S. Margolies, Umut Özsu, Maïa Pal, and Ntina Tzouvala, eds., The Extraterritoriality of Law: History, Theory, Politics (Routledge, March, 2019)

 Routledge Series on the Politics of Transnational Law (series editors Tanja Aalberts and Wouter Werner.)